The Golden Bird: Canada

 A similar variant fairy tale of French-Canadian origin is The Golden Phoenix collected by Marius Barbeau, and retold by Michael Hornyansky.
 It follows the hero Petit Jean, the youngest son of the King, who discovers the thief of his father's golden apple to be a golden Phoenix, a legendary bird.
 Other differences include a battle with 3 mythical beasts, a Sultan's game of hide-and-seek and his marriage with the Sultan's beautiful daughter.

 United States

 Variants have been recorded from American regions and states: a version named The Golden Duck from West Virginia; a tale The King's Golden Apple Tree, from Kentucky; a version from the American Southwest.

 In a French-Missourian variant, L'Zouéseau d'Or ("The Golden Bird"), the youngest prince, P'tit Jean (Little John) finds out that the golden bird is the thief from his father's garden.
 He then goes on a quest for a golden-maned horse and the Prettiest Princess in the World, with the help of a fox.
 At the end of the tale, the fox is revealed to be the princess's brother.

 Mexico

 J. Alden Mason collected a variant from Mexico, titled Cuento del Pájaro del Dulce Canto (English: "The Bird of the Sweet Song").

+Peru

+In a Peruvian tale collected from informant María Filomena Turema, in Chiloé Island, with the title El Pájaro de Fuego ("The Firebird"; "The Bird of Fire"), a king has a golden apple tree in his garden whose fruits are being stolen at night, so his sons, princes Pedro, Juan and Diego, offer to stand watch.
+The elder two fail, but the youngest, Juan, discovers the culprit by throwing a rock at it.
+The bird escapes, but leaves behind its feather.
+Juan says that it was the bird of fire, and their father orders his sons to capture it and bring it back.
+Juan takes his horse and goes to the road, when a lion appears and devours the horse, then offers its help to the young prince.
+With the lion's help, prince Juan takes part in a chain of quests: the bird of fire for the horse with the silver mane, which belongs to the king of the enchanted night ("rey de la noche encantada"); and the horse for princess Helena, the beautiful.